-Because we’re an independent publication, we get to do whatever we like.
-That means we’ve cooked a giant goat shawarma for 30 people in a south London snowstorm, themed whole issues around sausages and MSG, and travelled the world through Sicily, Morocco, Malaysia and Zanzibar in search of dinner.
+We’ve cooked a giant goat shawarma for 30 people in a south London snowstorm, themed whole issues around sausages and MSG, and travelled the world through Sicily, Morocco, Malaysia, and Zanzibar in search of dinner.

 We are constantly on the hunt for untold stories – the ones where we dive into the world of Turkish barbecue at chef Hasan Semay’s family home or learn about the importance of frozen hash browns to kushiyaki from Japanese food expert Tim Anderson.

-Our stories are told by award-winning writers and our features designed, illustrated and photographed in bold, exciting ways.
+Our stories are told by award-winning writers and our features are designed, illustrated, and photographed in bold, exciting ways.
 If you love food, you will love Pit.
 Come join us!

 Press and Awards!